Money and Finances

-There are several federal laws that protect victims of identity theft.
+Federal laws protect identity theft victims.
 If someone steals your identity, you have the right to:

-- Place a 90-day initial fraud alert on your credit report.
+- Put a 90-day initial fraud alert on your credit report

-- Place a 7-year extended fraud alert on your credit report.
+- Put a 7-year extended fraud alert on your credit report

-- Get fraudulent information removed from your credit report.
+- Remove incorrect information from your credit report

-- Get copies of documents related to the identity theft.
+- Copies of documents related to the identity theft

 - Stop debt collectors from contacting you.